Guide to Unified Marketing Measurement

 Misinformation

-It’s clear that marketing mix modeling not only holds great promise as a unified approach, but also poses great challenges.
+It’s clear that making the switch to unified marketing measurement not only holds great promise, but also poses great challenges.
 The road marketers travel is littered with marketing mix models that have gone wrong.
 So, it’s important to understand some steps to take to avoid the pitfalls.

 ComplexityConflictCost